 Wilmington is a vibrant riverfront city with a rich mix of history, culture, and beach-town energy—and it’s located less than two hours from Myrtle Beach.
 Stroll the scenic Riverwalk, explore the Battleship North Carolina, or wander through the shops and cafés in the historic downtown.

 No matter where your Myrtle Beach road trip begins, let it end at Coral Beach Resort & Suites.
-Our oceanfront resort is the perfect place to call home while you’re visiting the Grand Strand, offering a convenient location, spacious and comfortable rooms and suites, and a long list of amenities to sweeten the stay (including an on-property water park and multiple pools).
-Explore our availability and book your vacation on the South Carolina coast today!
+Our oceanfront resort is the perfect place to call home while you’re exploring the Grand Strand, with spacious rooms and suites, multiple pools, an on-property water park, and easy access to top Myrtle Beach attractions.
+Explore availability and book your vacation on the South Carolina coast today.